-Colorectal cancer is the one of the most common malignancies affecting both men and women.
-Surgery is the main treatment for resectable colorectal cancer and especially for patients diagnosed in early stages.
-During surgery, the section of the colon that harbors the tumor alongside the surrounding healthy tissue and nearby lymph nodes are removed.
+Colorectal cancer is the one of the most common cancers affecting both men and women.
+Surgery is the main treatment for removable colorectal cancer, especially for patients diagnosed in the early stages.
+During surgery, the part of the colon, and sometimes rectum, that has the tumor along with some of the surrounding healthy tissue and nearby lymph nodes are removed.

-Traditionally, colorectal tumors were removed through an open surgery, in which the surgeon introduces one large abdominal incision (10-25 cm) to reach the colon.
-In the early 1990s, innovative and less invasive surgical procedures were introduced and, over time, gained popularity for their safety and recovery times.
+Colorectal tumors can be removed through an open surgery, in which the surgeon makes one large cut in the abdomen (10-25 cm) to reach the colon.
+In the early 1990s, innovative and less invasive surgical procedures were introduced and, over time, have gained popularity for their safety and recovery times.

-Laparoscopic surgery is a specialized minimally invasive surgery in which the surgeon uses several small abdominal incisions (0.5-1 cm) to insert surgical instruments into the abdominal cavity as well as a long thin lighted tube with a camera on the end called laparoscope.
-The laparoscope transmits images from the abdominal cavity to high-resolution video monitors in the operating room.
-The surgical instruments function as an extension of the surgeons’ hands to dissect and resect the tumor.
-During the operation, the surgeon observes the abdomen and manipulates the instruments by watching the monitors.
-The resected tumor is bagged and pulled out through one of the incisions.
+Laparoscopic surgery is a specialized minimally invasive surgery in which the surgeon uses several small cuts in the abdomen (0.5-1 cm) to insert surgical instruments into the abdominal cavity, including a long and thin lighted tube with a camera on the end called a laparoscope.
+A larger incision, about 3-5 cm wide, is made to remove the part of the colon or rectum that contains the tumor.
+The laparoscope shows images from the abdominal cavity on high-resolution video monitors in the operating room.
+The surgical instruments become an extension of the surgeon's hands.
+During the operation, the surgeon looks at the abdomen and moves the instruments by watching the monitors.
+The tumor is removed through the larger incision(s).

-Robotic surgery is a newer version of a laparoscopic surgery and similarly the surgeon uses several small abdominal incisions to insert a camera and surgical instruments.
-During robotic surgery, however, the surgeon controls the dissection and resection of the tumor by controlling the instruments via a computer console.
-The camera transmits the 3D images to a high definition computer monitor for increased accuracy and precision.
+Robotic surgery is a newer version of a laparoscopic surgery.
+The surgeon uses several small cuts in the abdomen to insert a camera and surgical instruments.
+During robotic surgery, however, the surgeon works by controlling instruments using a computer console.
+The camera transmits 3D images to a high-definition computer monitor for increased accuracy and precision.